 His previous stays had severely damaged him but his request was refused.
 Instead, the judge sentenced him to Hokkaido’s notorious Abashiri Jail, the country’s northernmost prison.
 No one has ever managed to break out from this freezing hellhole of a jail.
 It was now 1943, and the winter at Abashiri was brutal, the temperature in the cells below freezing.
 Miso soup and soy sauce would frequently freeze when convicts received their jail food.
 A chained Shiratori was tossed into an open cage in summer clothing in this weather and he felt the paralyzing sting of cold air almost immediately.
 He may well have tried to force his way past the guards out of desperation.
 However, they were capable of holding him off and beat him down.
 Shiratori stood up, angry and stubborn, and promised that he would escape from Abashiri Prison like he always does, and there was nothing they could do.
 In fact, he said that placing handcuffs on him was pointless since he’d always find a way to get out of them if not by lockpicking, then by any other method.

-To the guard’s surprise he then proceeded to pull away from the chain of his shackles.
+To the guard’s surprise he then proceeded to pull away from the shackles.
 Shiratori has been discovered to have another exceptional skill.
 He possessed extraordinary strength, nearly superhuman power, in addition to his remarkable climbing ability.
 He could have physically broken free of the cuffs at Akita Prison if he hadn’t had to put them back on.
 This was remarkable but laying his cards on the table like that wasn’t so clever since the guards were beginning to create an escape profile on him.
 They knew he could crack locks, climb like a lizard, and now have near-superhuman strength.
 As a result, they set out to create the ultimate escape-proof cage one that would be Shiratori-proof.
 And this is what they came up with.

 7.New Prison Set-Up For Shiratori

 Steel fittings with a reduced possibility of rot were used in the new cell.
 Any gaps even those with the bars removed were made smaller than his body preventing him from physically passing through.
 He was wearing thick iron shackles that fastened behind his back and leg restraints making it difficult for him to stand.
 These cuffs each weighed 20 kg and lacked a keyhole making him impossible to pick.
 And the only way to get rid of them was for two metalwork professionals to come every few weeks and remove them in a two-hour effort.
-He could only take a bath at this moment.
+He could only take a bath at that time.

 His cuff wounds had become infected with maggots after weeks of being chained and unable to move.
 Furthermore, despite how cold it had already been, it was still the start of the winter season.
 Whatever little strength he had would be wiped out by the approaching cold.
 Even so, they cut his already low meal rations in half.
 And that was the end of it.
 This was too much even for Shiratori.
 He bowed to his fate as winter approached.
 Every day, the guards would smuggle his food through the gap forcing him to grovel like a dog.
 His hand and leg shackles made every move difficult and uncomfortable including sleeping.
 There was no denying that life at Abashiri Prison was a living hell.
 Let’s fast forward now.
 Shiratori had managed to make it through the winter, and spring was on its way.
-This indicated that he was regaining strength.
+This indicated that he was regaining his strength.